gjboxer/Alma-Mater/README.md

-# Alma-Mater
+# Alma-mater
- A web based project to connect alumni and students.
-Provides various features like gallery,job posting,forums,etc
+A web based project to connect alumni and students with numerous features like forums, job postings and gallery.